 What is a Commercial Insurance Broker?

 A commercial insurance broker is an individual tasked with acting as an intermediary between insurance providers and customers.
 Today, the field of insurance policies can be daunting, as it’s filled with sophisticated terminology and equally complex procedures.
-The existence of commercial insurance brokers goes a long way in preventing customers from getting lost in the sea of trustworthy and unscrupulous insurance providers.
+The existence of commercial insurance brokers goes a long way in preventing customers from getting lost in the sea of untrustworthy and unscrupulous insurance providers.

 Before a business owner rushes to hire a commercial insurance broker, there are a few things that need to be considered.
 Read on to learn more about commercial insurance brokers.